 As I sit here, I feel like I’ve invited a badger to come live on my face for a few months.
 It’s a bit awkward, and I often suspect it has an agenda of its own.
-It’s itchy, hot and has turned blowing my nose into a three-minute ordeal full of insecurity.
-Most mornings I wake up, look in the mirror, and ask the young Gandalf staring back at me, “WHY?”
+It’s itchy and hot, and it has turned blowing my nose into a three-minute ordeal full of insecurity.
+Most mornings I wake up, look in the mirror, and ask the young Gandalf staring back at me, “Why?”

 Let’s Tarantino this story and I’ll let you in on where this gnarly growth began.

 I recently joined a fundraiser called Our Beards of Hope.
-I came onboard to give – as a beard grower – and am working to get sponsors for the beard I am growing.
+I came onboard to give—as a beard-grower—and am working to get sponsors for the beard I am growing.
 From this vantage point, I have been able to experience the fundraising process as both the fundraiser and the donor.
-So, my aim here is to share this creative fundraiser’s successes and its struggles, as well as what I have learned through this itchy experience about what it takes to raise the money to grow a cause.
+My aim here is to share this fundraiser’s successes and struggles, and I will also share what I learned through this itchy experience about what it takes to raise the money to grow a cause.

-Dave Obwald, his wife Erin, and their three children – Cohl, Kirra and Jenna – have been working towards adopting a special-needs little girl from China named Aunna Hope.
-The cost involved has led them to several methods of fundraising which ranged in success from mild to medium (if I had to state it in terms of salsa).
+Dave Obwald, his wife Erin, and their three children—Cohl, Kirra, and Jenna—have been working toward adopting a special-needs little girl from China, named Aunna Hope.
+The cost involved has led them to several methods of fundraising, which ranged in success from mild to medium (if I had to state it in terms of salsa).

 When Our Beards of Hope began, the Obwalds still needed $15,000 (out of a total $30,000).
-This would help complete the adoption process, as well as cover the expenses needed to take their biological children to China so that they could see the place their sister’s life had begun with their own eyes.
+This would help complete the adoption process and cover the expenses needed to take their biological children to China so they could see with their own eyes the place their sister’s life had begun.

-Great idea.
-Maybe you’ve found yourself in this boat.
-You have a need and the best way to raise funds is to look around at what others are doing and copy away.
-The good news is fundraising ideas aren’t copyrighted.
-So the best advice I can offer you for your nonprofit is this: Look around you and STEAL.
-Look at organizations like yours and see what they are doing to raise funds.
-Give them a call; you might be surprised at how willing they are to help with tips and examples.
-There’s not always a need to reinvent the wheel.
+You don’t need to reinvent the wheel.
 There is an ocean of truly reliable formats for fundraising out there.
 But you can’t just pull any old animal out of the ocean, take it home, and expect success.
 Blue whales don’t like living in bathtubs.
 The key is to find the fundraiser that fits your goals and resources.

-A beard grower would be challenged to get five friends or family members to sponsor his beard at $10 a month for five months.
-Each beard grower would ideally bring in $250 each.
+A beard-grower would be challenged to get five friends or family members to sponsor his beard at $10 a month for five months.
+Each beard-grower would ideally bring in $250.